The cheapest cars to insure are the Subaru Forester, Dodge Grand Caravan, and Honda Odyssey, according to WalletHub’s

 |Jeep Grand Cherokee||$1,999|

-WalletHub’s editors analyzed the insurance premiums for some of the best-selling vehicles from the past 10 years and provided rankings for the cheapest cars to insure in 2019 by car type, make, and model.
+WalletHub’s editors analyzed the insurance premiums for some of the best-selling vehicles from the past 10 years and provided rankings for the cheapest cars to insure by car type, make, and model.

 In the sections below, you can learn more about our findings and why some cars cost more to insure than others.
 You can also see how we obtained our pricing data in the Methodology section at the end of the page.